Reflections on the U.S. and Genocide feat. Tshaka Campbell

 Campbell

-Tshaka Menelik Imhotep Campbell, Santa Clara County Poet Laureate Emeritus, will be our esteemed guest, in conversation with Basil Saleh, community organizer and political activist, as we reflect through poetry and more on the U.S. and genocide, past and present.
+Tshaka Menelik Imhotep Campbell, Santa Clara County Poet Laureate Emeritus, will be our guest as we reflect through poetry and more on the U.S. and genocide, past and present.

 This in-person event is on April 23, 2024, 7:00-8:15PM at San José State University, WSQ HALL 207.